ahonor/rerun-module-xml/README.md

+Tired of executing invidvidual stubbs commands?
+Want a single file that specifies the whole module?

 This utility reads a rerun module specification defined in XML and generates all the module code via stubbs command executions.